Occupational Therapy Assistant Application Process

 English & Mathematics Requirements:

 - Before enrolling in occupational therapy concentration courses, all students must take the English and mathematics assessments given by the College to identify academic areas that require strengthening and to provide for enrollment in appropriate support courses.
 There are no exceptions from the mathematics and English assessments.
+Depending on the placement, students may be required to enroll in ENG 082/092 and/or MAT 065.
+101E/048E.

 A grade of C is the minimum passing grade for all Liberal Arts courses in the occupational therapy curriculum.
 All OTA courses in the curriculum require a final grade of C+ or better.
 Re-taking an OCC course requires a final grade of at least a B-.